AutoJoin: Efficient Adversarial Training against Gradient-Free Perturbations for Robust Maneuvering via Denoising Autoencoder and Joint Learning: Methodology

 The denoising autoencoder (DAE) and steering angle prediction model are jointly learnt.
 The DAE learns how to denoise the perturbed sensor input, while the prediction model learns how to maneuver given the denoised input.
 Both models train the shared encoder's latent representations, resulting in positive transfer between the tasks for two reasons.
 First, the DAE trains the latent representations to be the denoised versions of perturbed images, which enables the regression head to be trained on denoised representations rather than noisy representations, which may deteriorate the task performance.
 Second, the prediction model trains the encoder's representations for better task performance, and since the DAE uses these representations, the reconstructions are improved in favoring the overall task.

-Our approach is formally described in Algorithm~\ref{alg:autojoin}.
+Our approach is described in Algorithm~\ref{alg:autojoin}.
 For a clean image $x_i$, a perturbation and its intensity $l \in [0,c)$ are sampled.
 The augmented image $y_i$ is a function of the two and is passed through the encoder $e(\cdot)$ to obtain the latent representation $z_i$.
 Next, $z_i$ is passed through both the decoder $d(\cdot)$ and the regression model $p(\cdot)$, where the results are the reconstruction $x'_i$ and steering angle prediction $a_{p_{i}}$, respectively.
-Every 15 images, the perturbation set is randomized to prevent overfitting to a specific pattern of perturbations.
+We randomize the perturbation set every 15 images to prevent overfitting.

 For the DAE, the standard $\ell_2$ loss is used by comparing $x'_i$ to $x_i$.
 For the regression loss, $\ell_1$ is used between $a_{p_{i}}$ and $a_{t_{i}}$, where the latter is the ground truth angle.
-The two losses are combined for the joint learning: The weights $\lambda_1$ and $\lambda_2$ are set as follows.
-For the experiments on the Waymo~\citep{sun2020scalability} dataset, $\lambda_1$ is set to 10 and $\lambda_2$ is set to 1 for better performance (emphasizing reconstructions).
+The two losses are combined for the joint learning:

+The weights $\lambda_1$ and $\lambda_2$ are set as follows.
+For the experiments on the Waymo~\cite{sun2020scalability} dataset, $\lambda_1$ is set to 10 and $\lambda_2$ is set to 1 for better performance (emphasizing reconstructions).
 For the other three datasets, $\lambda_1$ is set to 1 and $\lambda_2$ is set to 10 to ensure the main focus of the joint learning is `maneuvering.'
 Once training is finished, the decoder is detached, leaving the prediction model for testing through datasets in six categories (see Sec.~\ref{sec:exp_setup} for details).